infinum/ios-viper-xcode-templates/README.md

 extension LoginViewController: LoginViewInterface {
 }
 ```
-Like the Presenter above, this is only a skeleton which you will populate with IBoutlets, animations and so on.
+Like the Presenter above, this is only a skeleton which you will populate with IBOutlets, animations and so on.

 ### Interactor